-- Juvare Exchange (JX)(v1.39.2) This application serves as a data warehouse that houses copies of all application data.
+• Juvare Exchange (JX)(v1.39.2) - This application serves as a data warehouse that houses copies of all application data.
 This application processes information in the background and uses the following URI base paths (dynamic-each Federal Agency Organization are issued their own second-level domain (SLD) in the FQDN:

-- o /io
+- o /io/portal

-- /portal

 - o /normalizer

 - o /input

-- o /webeoc-push
+- o /webeoc-push - o /external

-- /external

-- Configuration Service (v1.16.4) Configuration Service is used to configure access between client

-facing Juvare products (example, WebEOC) and Juvare internal services (Juvare Exchange, Alert Service, Notify Service, etc...).
+• Platform Service (v1.16.4) - Configuration Service is used to configure access between client facing Juvare products (example, WebEOC) and Juvare internal services (Juvare Exchange, Alert Service, Notify Service, etc...).
 The main purpose of Configuration Service is to have all Juvare services configurations outside client facing product (example WebEOC).

-- /product/platform/api
+- o /product/platform/api - o /app

-- /app/configurationService

-- WebEOC (v9.15) Is a Crisis information management system.
+• WebEOC (v9.15) - Is a Crisis information management system.
 This application is specifically used by clients (external parties).
 When deployed, there will be multiple clients of WebEOC; configurations of which are customized by the client and provided to Juvare for creation.
 Once all configurations have been received the use of the application is tuned over to the client for use and this application uses the following URI base paths (dynamic-each Federal Agency Organization are issued their own second-level domain (SLD) in the FQDN:

-- /eoc9/api/mobile/rest.svc/
+- o /eoc9/api/mobile/rest.svc/

-- /eoc9/api/rest.svc/

-- o /eoc9/api.asmx
+- o /eoc9/api/rest.svc/ o /eoc9/api.asmx

 - o /eoc9/platform/

+- o /eoc9/api/boards

-- Design Studio (v.1.8)
+• Design Studio (v1.8)

 - Includes Board Studio (v1.8) and Form Studio (v1.8)

 - Design Studio is Juvare's designer for WebEOC.
 Design Studio gives WebEOC administrators drag-and-drop functionality and editing flexibility in building boards.

 - Boards are created through the editor by dragging components onto the canvas and specifying component details, such as the label and help text.
 Once ordered and laid out properly, Design Studio can quickly generate display views, review the table, and if appropriate, create resources.

 - The enhanced designer is also a rich board management process that includes creating metadata such as a description, status, and tags.
 This information helps board organization by clearly defining the purposes they serve

 - The following URI base paths are:

 - /publisher

 - /forms-api

 - /studio-api

 - /boards-api

 - /forms/[UUID]

-- Alert Service (v.1.35) / Notify Service (v.1.35) The Alerts Plug-In is used to connect with WebEOC users, other employees in your organization, and external contacts through dedicated notification channels.
+• Alert Service (v.1.35) / Notify Service (v1.35) - The Alerts Plug-In is used to connect with WebEOC users, other employees in your organization, and external contacts through dedicated notification channels.
 These channels include voice and text channels, in addition to webhooks (such as Microsoft Teams and Slack), complement existing email, mobile push, and control panel notifications, to make sure everyone is informed.
 Notification channels are configured to send notifications on board record creation or update, as well as create recurring or one-time scheduled notifications not related to board records.
 This application uses the following URI base paths (dynamic-each Federal Agency Organization are issued their own second-level domain (SLD) in the FQDN:

-- o /control
+- \circ /control

-- /manage
+- o /manage

-- o /twilio/voice
+- o /twilio/voice p

 - o /inbox

 - o /front

-- /respond
+- o /respond

-- /efax/fax
+- o /efax/fax

-- o /aws/email
+- 0 /aws/email

-- o /alert
+- /alert

-- o /twilio/sms
+- 0 /twilio/sms

-- o /pinpointsms
+- /pinpointsms

-- o /pinpointvoice
+- /pinpointvoice

-- o /meta/whatsapp

-- o /r/
+- 0 /r/

 - / uses custom dns [name].federal.juvare.us